WDI-SEA/notes/05-node-express/express-REST-crud/02put-delete.md

 Delete should be used to delete an existing item.
 A delete request contains no payload (`req.body`) and no query string (`req.query`).
 The only data is expressed via a URL parameter which matches the item's name (`req.params.name`).

-There is no way to initiate a DELETE action unless we use AJAX.
-So let's try it out.

-Let's start by adding a delete link to our index page list items.
+Since we can only use `POST` methods to activate the `method-override` functionality, we will use a form to submit the request.
+Let's start by adding a delete button (form submission) to our index page list items.
 Note that we must add a second `forEach` parameter in order to get access to the dinoId/index.

 **dinosaurs/index.ejs**
 ```html